How to tag sheep using electronic NLIS tags

-The female NLIS (Sheep) tag has a lump on its printed face.
+For some tag brands, the female component of the NLIS (Sheep) tag has a lump on its printed face.

 To load, depress spring clip and insert female tag, holding the lump between thumb and forefinger.
 Position the tag so the lump faces out of the open end of the applicator.
 Failure to do so may result in damage to the electronic tag.